 and all the races of the earth will mourn over him" (Revelation

-will "see the Son of Man coming on the clouds of heaven with
+- All will "see the Son of Man coming on the clouds of heaven with

 the angels told the assembled crowd of disciples that "this same Jesus